 To try dog sledding, check out Becks Kennels.

 Yellowknife’s annual Snowking Winter Festival is a sight to behold: a month of art and cultural events all held inside an enormous castle built of snow and ice.
-This winter festival is a perfect example of something you’re not likely to find outside of Yellowknife, so take advantage of the opportunity to experience it if you can.
+The winter Snow King festival is a perfect example of something you’re not likely to find outside of Yellowknife, so take advantage of the opportunity to experience it if visit Yellowknife in the month of march.

 The festival has something for kids and adults of all ages: